Constructor theory: Motivations

 According to Deutsch, current theories of physics, based on quantum mechanics, do not adequately explain why some transformations between states of being are possible and some are not.
-For example, a drop of dye can dissolve in water, but thermodynamics shows that the reverse transformation, of the dye clumping back together, is effectively impossible.
-We do not know at a quantum level why this should be so.
+For example, a drop of dye can dissolve in water, but the reverse transformation, the dye spontaneously clumping back together, is never observed in practice.
+While the microscopic laws of motion are time-reversible (meaning such a reversal is not strictly forbidden for individual trajectories, only astronomically unlikely), constructor theory reframes the question: rather than asking what will happen given initial conditions, it asks whether a constructor — a device that could reliably cause the reverse transformation and retain the ability to do so again — is possible.
+In constructor-theoretic terms, dissolving dye is a possible task, but its transpose is impossible: no constructor for reliably reversing the process can exist under the laws of physics, even though the underlying dynamics are time-symmetric.
+This allows an exact statement of the second law of thermodynamics without the approximations that plague statistical-mechanical formulations.
 Constructor theory provides an explanatory framework built on the transformations themselves, rather than the components.

 Information has the property that a given statement might have said something else, and one of these alternatives would not be true.
 The untrue alternative is said to be "counterfactual".
 Conventional physical theories do not model such counterfactuals.
 However, the link between information and such physical ideas as the entropy in a thermodynamic system is so strong that they are sometimes identified.
 For example, the area of a black hole's event horizon is a measure both of the hole's entropy and of the information that it contains, as per the Bekenstein bound.
 Constructor theory is an attempt to bridge this gap, providing a physical model that can express counterfactuals, thus allowing the laws of information and computation to be viewed as laws of physics.